ats4u/react-hookless/README.md

 that you do not have to care for its life-cycle.
 The object persists until the browser window closes.

-In **react-hookless**, the object is called **a model object**.

-And call `rerender()` method when there are any components to be updated because the components are built upon any fields of the model object; at this point, the React components can be called as views.
+In **react-hookless**, the object is called **a model**.
+And call `rerender()` method when there are any components to be updated because the components are built upon any fields of the model object; at this point, the React components can be called as **views**.

 [CodeSandbox](https://hgnctd.csb.app/)

-In this way, you can build your React application as traditional pure JavaScritp object and you can manually control when React renders the current Virtual DOM tree into HTML DOM tree.
+In this way, you can build your React application as a traditional pure JavaScritp object and you can even manually control when React renders the current Virtual DOM tree into HTML DOM tree.

-The definition of the object is not restricted by those restriction which is defined by React.js.
-The object which you wrote and created in the application survives renderings and persists until the browser window closes.

-- No framework is required
-- No more stale closure problem
-- No more batch update problem
-- No more fussy tricks to manage rendering triggers indirect way

-You just have to call rerender() whenever you want to rerender.

 ## The Idea in Short ##